RizwannKhan/IPL-Dashboard/README.md

 This is a companion project for the Java Brains course on Full Stack Development using Spring Boot and React JS.

-Check out the playlist below to see this app built end-to-end from scratch.

 ## Screenshots